Phurga/obsidian_vault/sources/IPBES2019_Globalassessment.md

 [[habitat transformation|LUC]] is 30% of terrestrial [[biodiversity]] decline.
 Direct exploitation, including [[soil quality]] degradation, is another 20%.

+### human accelerates evolution
+>Human-induced changes are creating conditions for fast biological evolution – so rapid that its effects can be seen in only a few years or even more quickly.
+The consequences can be positive or negative for biodiversity and ecosystems, but can create uncertainty about the sustainability of species, ecosystem functions and the delivery of nature’s contributions to people.
+### human causes community homogeneisation
+>Biological communities are becoming more similar to each other in both managed and unmanaged systems within and across regions.

 %% end notes %%